 If your Holiday Cactus is Changing Color, usually to an orangish/reddish/or brownish hue, that means it’s stressed.
 Common causes are too much sun or too little water.

 Water yours a bit more often when it’s flowering.

 If you water one too often, plainly put, it’ll mush out.

-Conversely, to little water will cause it to shrivel & change color.
+Conversely, too little water will cause it to shrivel and change color.

 You can get a Thanksgiving Cactus to bloom a bit later by keeping it cool – 50 to 55F.
-The flowers will open slower & last longer.
+The flowers will open slower and last longer.

-Spent flower blossoms can be removed by holding on to the leaf section & gently twisting them off.
+Spent flower blossoms can be removed by holding on to the leaf section and gently twisting them off.

-Whichever one you have, it makes an easy, long lasting houseplant.
+Whichever one you have, it makes a long-lasting houseplant.
+Christmas Cactus care is easy and they’re wonderful when in bloom.
 I think I need (want!) to get another one – how about you?